al-exe/al-exe.github.io/README.md

 ## Basic usage
 1. Go here: [Colony Clicker](https://al-exe.github.io/).
-2. Upload an image for labelling.
+2. Upload a `png` or `jpg` file for labelling.
 3. Click anywhere within the image to create a label.
-4. Screenshot your finished work since data will not be saved.
+4. Screenshot your finished work, otherwise data will be lost.
-5. Press `Discard image` in the right hand side when you are finished.
+5. Press `Discard image` in the right hand side to begin labelling the next image.

 #### Usage tips
 * To undo your last created label, press `ctrl + z` or `command + z`.